typedb/typedb-docs/11-query/04-delete-query.md

 To delete an instance of a type from the knowledge graph, we use a [match clause](../11-query/01-match-clause.md) followed by the `delete` keyword and statements indicating data to delete.
 To try the following examples with one of the Grakn clients, follows these [Clients Guide](#clients-guide).

+Match-Delete queries are NOT lazy: the `match` will be fully evaluated and answers recorded, and each answer will in turn have the operations specified in the `delete` clause applied.
+This avoids modifying the graph while traversing it.

 <div class="tabs dark">

 [tab:Graql]